Anuj Gurwara: Actor - Film and Theatre

 He has been an active theatre actor in Hyderabad since 1999, as part of various Theatre productions.
 He has showcased his talent as an actor and received positive reviews for his performance.

 Anuj's theatre production - The Open Couple, which he acted in and co-produced as well, earned nominations in five categories at the prestigious Mahindra Excellence in Theatre Awards 2014, including a Best Actor nomination for him.
 After performing across the country, the play was also invited to be a part of the National Centre for the Performing Arts' Cheer!
 Comedy festival, where they performed to a sold-out audience.

 He went on to play 3 important characters in Lillete Dubey's acclaimed play - Gauhar, performing on some of the most prestigious stages across India, including Prithvi Theatre, NCPA, Siri Fort Auditorium, Tagore Theatre and many more.

 Anuj is also part of cast of The Big Fat City, a cine-play written and directed by Mahesh Dattani for Netflix India.
-He has also played a part in Kartik Aaryan's next film Dhamaka (2021 film), directed by Ram Madhvani.
+He has also played a part in Kartik Aaryan's film Dhamaka (2021 film), directed by Ram Madhvani.